jlcom/jlcom.github.io/publications.md

 ---

-🧾 **Citation note:** Full bibliographic references and further publications are also available on [ResearchGate](https://www.researchgate.net/profile/Jose-Luis-Combita) and [ORCID](https://orcid.org/0000-0001-6641-9208).
+🧾 Full bibliographic references and further publications are also available on [ResearchGate](https://www.researchgate.net/profile/Jose-Luis-Combita) and [ORCID](https://orcid.org/0000-0001-6641-9208).